ringsce/ringsce-ui/README.md

 ## Our Goals
 Our goal for this project is to deliver an open-source game engine.
 We want to make the difference, delivering a game engine for our needs and customers.
 To get started, we need to have now a m1+ for building our own json library and XML library.
 For older versions we must use the freePascal code folder.
+Deliiver or even available a plugin for wordpress on the discussion matter.
+Building a plugin for mailing list.

 ## Database goals